BUS E65 - Music Business Fundamentals & Strategic Management

 Students who successfully complete the Music Business Certificate course will be awarded the Certificate in Music Business by the Triton College School of Continuing Education.

 I have already taken business classes.
-Why should I take this Music Business Program?
+Why should I enroll in the Music Business Program?

-The business of the music industry is quite separate from business in general.
-Your previous classes will benefit you as you learn more specifically what skills are needed to fully develop yourself and be in a better position for success.
+The music industry is quite separate from business in general.
+Your previous classes will benefit you as you learn more specifically what skills are needed to fully develop yourself and put yourself in a better position for success.

 I don't play an instrument but I love music and I am fascinated by the music business.
 Is this a good fit for me?